emmett-framework/emmett/docs/templates.md

 where `myvar`, `my2ndvar` and `my3rdvar` comes from your python exposed function.

-The `load_component()` method is useful to load some components via ajax in your template.
-For instance, if you have an exposed function in your application you want to load with ajax inside another one, you can just put in the template:
+The `load_component()` method is useful to load some components via AJAX in your template.
+For instance, if you have an exposed function in your application you want to load with AJAX inside another one, you can just put in the template:

 ```html
 <div id="ajaxcontainer">